frictionlessdata/datapackage/security/README.md

 If the Descriptor is not loaded from file or created via a third-party application but by your software, it is generally assumed you know what you do and therefore, loading Resources from URLs or file is considered safe.
-You still SHOULD NOT use absolute paths as a matter of precaution - and implementating libraries should filter them out.
+You still SHOULD NOT use absolute paths as a matter of precaution - and implementing libraries should filter them out.

 ## Library creators